 Supporting information text on the model

-Outline of the transmission models

-Governing equations for India and South Africa are given below, with calibration targets shown in Table S1.
+The model focused on pulmonary TB and simply assumed all TB are pulmonary TB.
+The model features the natural history of TB according to the needs of the active case-finding algorithms of interest.
+Before healthcare, the model divides active TB by asymptomatic/symptomatic stage.
+The active TB states provide the force of infection to drive the transmission process.
+A group of latent TB infection states (LTBIs) captures those who do not progress active TB directly after infection and those who recovered from active TB.
+The LTBIs still have the risk of TB infection but with a lower susceptibility and TB reactivation/relapse among them are possible.
+We also considered the development of TB as a reversible process.
+That is, the active TB can be spontaneously cured and the LTBIs has a chance of self-clearance, which reverts the LTBIs to an uninfected state.
+Governing equations for India and South Africa are given in the next section, with calibration targets shown in Table S1.

 In India, the model distinguishes public and private sectors.
 We modelled the ‘vulnerable’ population as consistent with undernutrition, the TB risk factor with the greatest population attributable risk in India (ref).
 Consistent with data from the Food and Agriculture Organisation (ref), we assumed that 16% of the population suffers undernutrition, and further that this population has three times the prevalence of TB as the general population.
 In South Africa, the model takes account of HIV status, stratified into HIV-negative; those with HIV but not on ART; and those on ART.
 We did not aim to model the transmission dynamics of HIV, instead treating this as an exogenous input.
-We drew data from UNAIDS for HIV incidence, and ART coverage, over time (ref).
+We drew data from UNAIDS for HIV incidence, and ART coverage, over time (ref) and assumed the declining in HIV infection and increasing in ART initiation following the five year trend between 2015-2019.

 To capture the state of the TB epidemic in the pre-COVID period, we calibrated the model to each of the calibration targets shown in Table S1.
-To propagate uncertainty systematically from model inputs to model projections, we used Bayesian Markov chain Monte Carlo (MCMC).
-In particular, for each calibration target we constructed likelihood functions capturing the uncertainty intervals shown in Table S1.
-We used log-normal distributions for all population rates, and beta distributions for all proportions, and uniform distributions for all priors on model parameters.
-We then evaluated the overall posterior density as a product of these terms: for practical purposes, we worked with the log-posterior densities, taking a sum over all distributions.
-We used adaptive Bayesian MCMC (ref), an approach that estimates an appropriate proposal distribution using the covariance structure of already-drawn samples.
-We conducted each MCMC for 100,000 iterations.
-After discarding the ‘burn-in’ and taking every 50th sample, we drew 250 samples from the posterior distribution.
+To propagate uncertainty systematically from model inputs to model projections, we used a Sequential Monte Carlo for approximate Bayesian computation (ABC-SMC).
+We used an adaptive ABC-SMC which harmonised the metropolis hastings to effectively exploring sample spaces into SMC and enhanced the stability of sampling process.
+For calibration targets shown in Table S1 we constructed a distance function capturing the Euclidean distance between data and the simulation, scaling by uncertainty intervals of the calibration targets.
+Upon the convergence of the sampling, we collected 1,000 effective posterior samples for presentation.
 We computed all model projections on the basis of these samples, estimating central values as the median estimate, and the 95% Bayesian credible interval as the range between 2.5th and 97.5th percentiles.

-Next, to capture the effects of COVID disruptions, we used the same approach to that currently employed by WHO, for estimates of TB burden in the wake of these disruptions: we adjusted the careseeking rate in order to match the quarterly notifications in each country, assuming that any drop in notifications, relative to 2019, were attributable to inaccessibility of TB services.
+Next, to capture the effects of COVID disruptions, we used the same approach to that currently employed by WHO, for estimates of TB burden in the wake of these disruptions: we adjusted the care seeking rate in order to match the quarterly notifications in each country, assuming that any drop in notifications, relative to 2019, were attributable to inaccessibility of TB services.
 Finally, we simulated all interventions assuming that they are initiated in 2023, scaled up over the subsequent three years, and sustained thereafter.
 Figure S1 shows the resulting trajectories for incidence and mortality, under each intervention scenario.

+Equations